bakpakin/Fennel/setup.md

 systems which offer Fennel.
 Packaged versions of Fennel may lag behind the official releases and may only support one version at a time, but they tend to be the most convenient and support automatic updates.
-For instance, if you use Fedora, it should be as easy as running `sudo dnf install fennel`.
+For instance, if you use Debian, it should be as easy as running `sudo apt install fennel`.

 ### Downloading the fennel script

-This method assumes you have Lua 5.1, 5.2, 5.3, 5.4, or LuaJIT
+This method assumes you have Lua 5.1, 5.2, 5.3, 5.4, 5.5, or LuaJIT
 installed on your system.

 This method requires you to manually update the `fennel` script when